 There are many reasons as to why you should visit this broken hill of the many artists where Pro Hart is the most famous of them all who called the city his home.
 The city has plenty of galleries that are worth visiting, with its spectacular open air sculptures that are entirely set on the far horizon and landscapes in the north of the city in a sculpture symposium.
 All enthused by and set in that other famous attraction, the wideness of the Australian outback.

 Movie buffs delight in spotting the featured settings in the numerous movies that are shot at this place that include the Mad Max (The Road Warrior USA), The Queen of the Desert Priscilla, Dirty Deeds, the Broken Hill eponymous that stars two Americans as Australians and the movie Race The Sun.

 You can as well take in the oddities including the Bells cake while you are here.
 You can also take the giant canvas diaroma ‘Big Picture’ of the outback and the most famous ‘The Battle of the Broken Hill’ in the year 1915 where two Aussies the Afghans and attacked a local picnic train.
 The broken hill will always fascinate every visitor with its dramatic stories, its setting and its artistic flowering in the Central Australia Remoteness.

-What To See Some of the things you will see when you visit Broken Hill.
+Some of the things you will see when you visit Broken Hill

 • Unique iron houses that are corrugated.
 Corrugated iron is used for roofing throughout the entire Australia.
 It is however not commonly used in the walls of Broken Hill houses.